decentraland/old-documentation/_posts/development-guide/2018-01-10-remote-scene-considerations.md

 #### Reset the state

-If the `sceneDidMount()` method in your scene sets the scene state to a default set of values, this would ensure that each user that walks into your scene finds it in the state.
-The problem with that is that when a second user arrives, the first will also see the scene reset, which is generally a poor experience.
+You shouldn't set the scene state to default values in the `sceneDidMount()` method.
+If you do, this would ensure that each user that walks into your scene finds it in the same state.
+The problem is that if a second user enters the scene, `sceneDidMount()` would be called again and the scene state would be reset for all users.
+This is generally a poor experience for the user that was already in the scene.

 In some cases, it makes sense to include some kind of reset button in the scene.
 Pressing the reset button would reset the scene gracefully.